 In order to be successful selling your services, you absolutely must stop selling your services.
 Instead, you must start selling the results your clients seek.

 If you are a website designer, what results do your clients want?
 A nice web presence is part of it, but what they really want is increased sales due to that web presence.
 Stop selling the website design.
 Start selling increased revenue.
 The “how” is through increased sales, and sales increase due to the design of the website.
+If you aren’t convinced why don’t you give some of your clients a website design questionnaire and see how they fill it out.
+Make sure its a good one though!
+You can be confident they will care more about revenue than anything else.
+They are business owners at the end of the day and that is their focus.
+Profitability.

 If you are an accountant or bookkeeper, what results do your clients want?
 That one kind of depends on your focus, but cash flow, profit retention, and decreased tax liability are usually high on the list.
 Stop selling accounting and bookkeeping services.
 Start selling increased business and personal wealth.
 The “how” is through business strategy, and the business strategy is developed using accounting principles and tax strategy.